The three-pot method: This is how to wash dishes at a campsite

 Before you begin

 Get your dishes as clean as you can before placing them into the wash pot.
+Scrape all food bits from the dishes into a camp trashbag.
 That way you won’t overwhelm Pot 1 with food particles.

 Pot 1: Hot Wash pot